Kylie Jenner Slammed For Piercing 5-Month-Old Daughter Stormi’s Ears

-Kylie Jenner is being called out on social media for piercing the ears of her five-month-old daughter, Stormi.
+Kylie Jenner is being called out on social media for piercing the ears of her 5-month-old daughter, Stormi.
 Entertainment Tonight Canada is reporting that the Keeping Up with the Kardashians star has been catching some heat on social media after fans spotted that her baby daughter has her ears pierced.

 As Inquisitr previously reported, Kylie shared an adorable new video of herself and young daughter Stormi Webster to her social media on July 11, though some social media users were more focused on the little girl’s ears than her interactions with her mom.